ronaldKM98/project4gps/README.md

 ![](Architectural_Overview_Project4.png)

-# 6. Design based on Non-Functional Requirements
+# 6. Design based on Non-Functional Requirements (Availability, Performance, Security)

 ## 6.1.
-Architectural and Scalability patterns and best practices on the Application
+Architectural and Scalability patterns and best practices on the Application and System.

+* MicroServices Oriented Architecture
+* Serverless Architecture

+* Recommended Practices from AWS: https://d36cz9buwru1tt.cloudfront.net/es/whitepapers/AWS_Cloud_Best_Practices.pdf

+- Decouple its components.
+- Keep the dynamic data closer to the computer structure and the static data closer to the end user.
+- Protect data in transit.

+* Scalability patterns

+- Event Driven Architecture Pattern.
+- Service Oriented Architecture Pattern
+- Worload/demand distribution
+- Data Pull Pattern

+* Scalability Best Practices

+- Stateless session

+* Support from Dimensions of Scalability

+- Load Scalability.
+- Functionality Scalability.
+- Integration Scalability.
+- Geographic Scalability.

 ## 6.2.
-Architectural and Scalability patterns and best practices on the System

-## 6.3.
 Project Strategies

 * Identify project 1 services and how we are addressing each one.
 * Identify Non-Functional Requirements for project 4.